Hama Governorate: Economy

 Agriculture dominates the labor force of Hama Governorate, with 48% of employment occurring within this sector.
 The remaining employment is spread between industry (22%) and trade and other services (30%).
 The main agricultural crops are wheat, barley, cotton, beetroot, onion, tobacco, and various vegetables.
 Fruit trees such as olive, pistachio, apple, pear, plum and peach are also commonly grown here.
 Animal breeding of sheep, goats, poultry and bees are prevalent in Hama.

-Between 1926–1949, Hama witnessed developments in its public sector with industry expanding on sugar plants, onion drying, oils manufacturing, cotton grinning factories, and cement production and processing.
+Between 1926 and 1949, Hama witnessed developments in its public sector with industry expanding on sugar plants, onion drying, oils manufacturing, cotton grinning factories, and cement production and processing.
 Other manufacturing industry that was expanded include soda, ice cream, candy, textile, wool, cotton, rugs, carpets, gowns, and horse saddles.
 The region is also Syria's center of its chemical and manufacturing industry.

 Demographics

 As per the 2004 Syrian census the population was 1,385,000.
 A 2011 UNOCHA estimate put the population at 1,628,000, though this has likely changed since the start of the war.

-Sunni Muslims form the majority at 61%, followed by Alawites (19%), Ismailis (12%), Christian (7%) and Shi'ite Muslims (1%).
+At the end of 2011, the population of Hama was estimated at 1,628,000, representing 8% of Syria's population.
+Sunni Muslims form the majority at 67%, followed by Alawites (17%), Ismaili Muslims (10%), Christians (6%) and Twelver Shia Muslims (0.1%).